-This paper adopts a quantitative approach to explore whether and how the 2008 financial crisis has affected the intellectual and social organization of economics.
-To address these questions, the study focuses on economics journals as the basic unit of analysis.
+This paper develops a multilayer network approach to address this gap.
+It focuses on economics journals as the basic unit of analysis.
 Journals represent institutionalized spaces where both social networks and cognitive content are made visible and traceable over time.

 From a social point of view, two key communities are observable around each journal: editorial board members and authors who have published in it.
 These two communities have different characteristics.
 Editorial boards are structured differently across journals, but in almost all cases, they follow a hierarchical organization.
 Typically, one or more scholars serve as editor-in-chief, supported by associate editors and regular board members \citep{baccini_re}.
 The board members act as gatekeepers of scientific communication by managing peer review and making publication decisions \citep{crane1967}.
 These decisions also determine the inclusion or exclusion of scholars from the ``social circle'' of the authors of a journal \citep[p.
 13]{Craneinvis}.
 Unlike the editorial board, the social circle of authors of a journal is not hierarchically ordered ``there is no formal leadership [...] although there are usually central figures'' \citep[p.14]{Craneinvis}.